-A review of environmental conditions on the continental shelf regions and adjacent offshore areas off eastern Canada during 1992 is presented.
+A review of environmental conditions on the continental shelf regions. and adjacent offshore areas off eastern Canada during 1992 is presented.
 Near record cold air temperatures persisted throughout the year in the coastal regions bordering the Labrador Sea.
 Cold air and accompanying strong northwesterly winds during the winter resulted in early ice formation, a greater areal extent than normal and late retreat of ice off northern Newfoundland and southern Labrador.
-Unprecedented long durations of ice were recorded in some areas of the outer northern Newfoundland shelf.
+New records for duration of ice were established in some areas of the outer northern Newfoundland shelf.
 At Station 27 ocean temperatures were generally below normal throughout the water column.
-The near-bottom waters warmed slightly from 1991 but were still colder-than-normal, continuing a trend that began in 1983.
+The near-bottom waters warmed slightly from last year but were still colder-than-normal, continuing a trend that began in 1983.
 Salinities were also below normal during most of the year.
-The areal extent of the cold intermediate layer in summer off northern Newfoundland and southern Labrador decreased relative to 1991 but remained above normal.
-The cold conditions observed in the early-1990s were similar to those in the early-1970s and mid-1980s.
+The areal extent of the cold intermediate layer in summer off northern Newfoundland and southern Labrador decreased relative to last year but remained above normal.
+The cold conditions observed in the early 1990s are similar to those in the early 1970s and mid-1980s.
 On the Scotian Shelf and in the Gulf of Maine, sea surface temperatures were generally below normal throughout most of the year.
-In the basins and channels the deep waters warmed considerably from 1991, due to an intrusion of warmer slope water.
+In the basins and channels the deep waters warmed considerably from last year, due to an intrusion of warmer slope water.
 The shelf/slope front and the Gulf Stream both were north of their long-term mean positions.